zuhal8/mlproject1/README.md

-# End to End Machine Learning Project Krish Naik
+# End to End Machine Learning Project
+This project was done following the tutorial by Krish Naik
 ## Software and Tools Requirements

 1. [Github Account](https://github.com)